yonoteam/DeepIsaHOL/README.md

 # Isabelle/RL
 This is the repository of the Isabelle/RL project.
 It is supported by the DeepIsaHOL MSCA Fellowship (number: 101102608) titled Reinforcement learning to improve proof-automation in theorem proving.
-The project's long-term objective is to use Isabelle as a reinforcement learning (RL) environment for training RL algorithms.
+The project's long-term objective is to use the [Isabelle proof assistant](https://isabelle.in.tum.de/) as a reinforcement learning (RL) environment for training RL algorithms.

-The project currently offers proof data retrieving capabilities using the [Isabelle proof assistant](https://isabelle.in.tum.de/) and the [scala-isabelle](https://github.com/dominique-unruh/scala-isabelle) library.
+The project currently offers:
+  1. proof data retrieving capabilities fron Isabelle libraries
+  2. a read-eval-print-loop interface for Isabelle in scala and python

 ## Instalation